HAHA-DL/MLDG/README.md

  ```

  ## Your own data
- Please tune the meta_step_scale for your own data, this parameter is related to alpha in paper which should be tuned for different cases.
+ Please tune the meta_step_size and meta_val_beta for your own data, this parameter is related to alpha in paper which should be tuned for different cases.